KRushton218/Collab-Canvas/DEPLOYMENT_STRATEGY.md

 ## Best Practices

+1. ✅ **Default to dev backend for testing** - Use `npm run dev` and `npm run firebase:channel:dev`
+2. ✅ **Test features on dev backend first** - Never test unfinished features on prod backend
-1. ✅ **Always use channels for features** - Never merge directly to master without testing
+3. ✅ **Use channels for code review** - Deploy to dev preview, share URL in PR
-2. ✅ **Test in channel before promoting** - Share preview URL, get feedback
-3. ✅ **Name channels after branches** - Makes tracking easier
 4. ✅ **Clean up old channels** - Delete after merging to avoid clutter
+5. ✅ **Production deploys from master only** - Protect production from untested code
-5. ✅ **Document preview URLs** - Share with team via issue/PR
+6. ✅ **Document preview URLs** - Share with team via issue/PR
-6. ✅ **Use separate canvas IDs for testing** - Avoid polluting user data
+7. ✅ **Check which backend you're on** - Look at Firebase Console project ID

 ## Future Enhancements